Mikastiv/NesOxyde/README.md

 # NesOxyde

-An NES emulator 100% written in Rust
+A NES emulator 100% written in Rust